-Balint Pato,^{1,2,} Theerapat Tansuwannont,^{1,2,†} Shilin Huang,^{1,2,‡} and Kenneth R. Brown^{1,2,3,4,§}
+Balint Pato, 1, 2, \ Theerapat Tansuwannont, 1, 2, † Shilin Huang, 1, 2, ‡ and Kenneth R. Brown 1, 2, 3, 4, §

-1Duke Quantum Center, Duke University, Durham, NC 27701, USA

-2Department of Electrical and Computer Engineering, Duke University, Durham, NC 27708, USA

-3Department of Physics, Duke University, Durham, NC 27708, USA

-4Department of Chemistry, Duke University, Durham, NC 27708, USA
+1 Duke Quantum Center, Duke University, Durham, NC 27701, USA 2 Department of Electrical and Computer Engineering, Duke University, Durham, NC 27708, USA 3 Department of Physics, Duke University, Durham, NC 27708, USA 4 Department of Chemistry, Duke University, Durham, NC 27708, USA

-Lookup table decoding is fast and distance-preserving, making it attractive for near-term quantum computer architectures with small-distance quantum error-correcting codes.
-In this work, we develop several optimization tools that can potentially reduce the space and time overhead required for flag fault-tolerant quantum error correction (FTQEC) with lookup table decoding on Calderbank-Shor-Steane (CSS) codes.
-Our techniques include the compact lookup table construction, the Meet-in-the-Middle technique, the adaptive time decoding for flag FTQEC, the classical processing technique for flag information, and the separated X and Z counting technique.
+Lookup table decoding is fast and distance-preserving, making it attractive for near-term quantum computer architectures with small-distance quantum error correcting codes.
+In this work, we develop several optimization tools which can potentially reduce the space and time overhead required for flag fault-tolerant error correction (FTEC) with lookup table decoding on Calderbank-Shor-Steane (CSS) codes.
+Our techniques include the compact lookup table construction, the Meet-in-the-Middle technique, the adaptive time decoding for flag FTEC, the classical processing technique for flag information, and the separated X and Z counting technique.
 We evaluate the performance of our tools using numerical simulation of hexagonal color codes of distances 3, 5, 7, and 9 under circuit-level noise.
-Combining all tools can result in more than an order of magnitude increase in pseudothreshold for the hexagonal color code of distance 9, from $(1.34 \pm 0.01) \times 10^{-4}$ to $(1.42 \pm 0.12) \times 10^{-3}$.
+Combining all tools can result in more than an order of magnitude increase in pseudothreshold for the hexagonal color code of distance 9, from $(1.34 \pm 0.01) \times 10^{-4}$ to $(1.42 \pm 0.12) \times 10^{-3}$ .